-Best tourist place in delhi.
-The Red Fort is an epitome of the Mughal era in India and is the face of tourist attractions in Delhi.
-Built in 1638, it is an outstanding marvel of Mughal architecture made of red sand stone.
-Within its magnanimous walls, the chhata bazaar and every evening sound and light show are special attractions.
-Delhi Tourism | Top 26 Best Tourist Places To Visit In Delhi.
+Best Tourist Places in Delhi.
+The Red Fort is a symbol of Mughal era in India and the face of tourist attraction in Delhi.
+Built in 1638, it is an excellent miracle of the Mughal architecture made of red sand stone.
+Within its huge walls, the hive market and every evening sound and light show are special attractions.
+Best Places to visit in Delhi – Top 55 Adventure places in Delhi

 2. India Gate

 Best tourist place in delhi.
 India-Gate is a monument that define Delhi or India for that matter.
 It was created in 1931 as a memorial for the war of martyrs of First World War and the war in Afghanistan.
 Places to visit in Delhi

 On the Rajpath, the structure in the evening light looks amazing.
 One of the sights of Delhi is that the structures should be arranged for lined gardens.
 Famous Places in Delhi